 Take a look at our following three tips to help launch your Group or Section:

-Although Scouting and Guiding is formed on the basis of volunteers running Sections, you’ll have to calculate how much to charge each Scout or Guide as their subscriptions (subs) and how often to charge.
+Although Scouting is formed on the basis of volunteers running Sections, you’ll have to calculate how much to charge each Scout as their subscriptions (subs) and how often to charge.
 You’ll need to factor in the running costs of your meeting place, how much families will be able to afford in your area, along with the cost of equipment and tools to carry out activities.

 Get in touch with your District and other Groups in your area for advice and guidance.
-Both The Scouts and Girlguiding offer grants to help with the setting up of a new Section or Group and are easy to apply for online.
+Both The Scouts offer grants to help with the setting up of a new Section or Group and are easy to apply for online.

 Firstly, you should plan an exciting taster session for your local youngsters.
-Make sure you plan fun activities but also encourage them to learn the fundamentals of Scouting or Guiding so they’ll want to return the following week.
+Make sure you plan fun activities but also encourage them to learn the fundamentals of Scouting so they’ll want to return the following week.

 As your members grow more familiar with you, they’ll eventually let you know what they’d like to take part in.
-But until then, offer a variety of activities that will allow your Scouts or Guides to work towards badges as well skill-led sessions that will prepare them for their camps, as this will often be the first time they’ll be away from home.
+But until then, offer a variety of activities that will allow your Scouts to work towards badges as well skill-led sessions that will prepare them for their camps, as this will often be the first time they’ll be away from home.